Student Course Book Information

 What Course Materials are available from the Law Library

 The Law Library cannot provide access to any electronic casebooks and we do not purchase all casebooks for all law school courses.
-We may have the print casebook if: 1) if the casebook was written by a Berkeley Law faculty member (we will usually have one copy on Course Reserves); and 2) if the instructor is able to provide the library with a copy of the required/recommended casebook.
+We may have the print casebook: 1) if the casebook was written by a Berkeley Law faculty member (we will usually have one copy on Course Reserves); or 2) if the instructor is able to provide the library with a copy of the required/recommended casebook.
 These are the only reasons why we may have some casebooks in our collection.
 The Law Library may be able to provide print and/or electronic access to other course materials that are required or recommended for your classes.

 To find out what course materials are available in print or electronically from the Law Library:

-• Search the Spring 2023 Course Reserves module of LawCat (the Law Library’s catalog) by the name of the professor (last name is usually sufficient) or the title of the course.
+• Search the Spring 2024 Course Reserves module of LawCat (the Law Library’s catalog) by the name of the professor (last name is usually sufficient) or the title of the course.
 The records will indicate which materials are available in print or electronic format.
 For more details, check out the How Do I Find Course Reserves.

 Sell Your Casebooks